Kotlin/kotlinx.collections.immutable/proposal.md

 - `addAll(index, elements)`, `removeAll(elements)`, `removeAll(predicate)` - O(N M), optimizable to O(N+M), where M is the number of elements to be inserted/removed.
 - Iterating elements - O(N).

-To optimize frequently used `add(element)` and `removeAt(size - 1)` operations rightmost leaf is referenced directly from the persistent list instance.
+To optimize frequently used `add(element)` and `removeAt(size - 1)` operations rightmost leaf
+is stored out of the trie structure and referenced directly from the persistent list instance.
 This allows to avoid path-copying and gives O(1) time complexity for these two operations.

 Small persistent lists, with up to 32 elements, are backed by arrays of corresponding size.